Laravel-Backpack/PermissionManager/README.md

 [![Style CI](https://styleci.io/repos/58740020/shield)](https://styleci.io/repos/58740020)
 [![Total Downloads][ico-downloads]][link-downloads]

-Backpack admin interface for [spatie/laravel-permission](https://github.com/spatie/laravel-permission).
+Admin interface for [spatie/laravel-permission](https://github.com/spatie/laravel-permission).
 It allows admins to easily add/edit/remove users, roles and permissions, using [Laravel Backpack](https://laravelbackpack.com).

 As opposed to some other packages:
 - a user can have multiple roles;